ckald/Samplicity/README.md

 * Excess samples are no longer added to resulting .XI file
 * New notice about omitted excess samples
 * Conversion speed increased dramatically
+* Case insensitive path matching to deal with SFZ-files created on different platforms

 ### v0.4 September 27th, 2012